jmccormick7/HealthLineEmploymentStudy/README.md

 # Code and Data Repository for `The WealthLine—Examining the Effect of the HealthLine Bus Rapid Transit on Resident Employment`

+***The WealthLine—Examining the Effect of the HealthLine Bus Rapid Transit on Resident Employment*** was presented as a working paper at the **Federal Reserve Bank of Cleveland** on April 19th, 2024 as part of the *Economic Scholars Program*.

 ### Publishing Author